Stowe Mountain Resort|

 A Chairlift Is Built

 On November 17, 1940, Ruschp, Lowell Thomas, and Roland Palmedo's Mt.
 Mansfield Lift, Inc. made national headlines when it opened what was billed as the longest and highest chairlift in the world, at 6,330 feet in length and 2,030 feet in vertical.
-Though it broke down on the first day (with dozens of reports on board), the single chairlift would remain a fixture at the mountain for nearly half a century.
+Though it broke down on its first day operation (with dozens of reporters on board), the single chairlift would remain a fixture at the mountain for nearly half a century.

 Two years later, American International Group (AIG) founder Cornelius Van der Starr visited Stowe and quickly fell in love with the area.
 His long history of financing and owning the ski area started circa 1946, when the Mt.
 Mansfield T-Bar opened, thanks in large part to his funds.
 Around that time, five separate companies owned the various aspects of the ski area.
 Starr gradually purchased majority shares and had them all rolled them into Mt.
 Mansfield Co. by the time 1950 drew to a close.